 - Intrauterine Insemination (IUI)

-IUI is the process whereby a concentrated sperm sample is placed in your uterus.
+IUI is the process whereby a concentrated sperm sample is placed inside the uterus.
 IUI is often recommended for patients who are using donor sperm or those diagnosed with mild male-factor infertility, irregular ovulation, a single blocked Fallopian tube, or unexplained infertility.

 How successful is IUI?

-In discussing what the “typical” success rate for IUI is, it’s important to know what the average fertile couple’s chance of pregnancy is on any given month.
-For couples with no difficulty achieving a pregnancy and engaging in regular intercourse without contraception, the chance of pregnancy per month of ovulation is largely dependent on the age of the woman.
+In discussing the “typical” success rate for IUI treatment, it’s important to know what the average fertile couple’s chance of pregnancy is on any given month.
+For couples that do not have difficulty achieving a pregnancy and are engaging in regular intercourse without contraception, the chance of pregnancy per month of ovulation is largely dependent on the age of the woman.
 For women up to the early-30s, the natural pregnancy rate is about 20 to 25 percent per cycle.
 This declines significantly through the mid and later 30s, and by the early 40s, the chance of pregnancy is about 5 percent per cycle.
-This age-related decrease is due primarily to a decline in the quality of the eggs within the ovaries.
+This age-related decrease in the chance of a natural pregnancy is due primarily to a decline in the quality of the eggs within the ovaries.

-The goal of IUI is to help patients achieve pregnancy at rates closer to the natural rate per cycle for women their same age without infertility.
+The goal of IUI is to help patients achieve a pregnancy at rates that are closer to the rates experienced by patients in the same age group and that do not have infertility.

-Conversely, success rates are much higher than average among patients with pregnancies in previous IUI cycles.
+Conversely, if a patient has conceived in the past with IUI treatment, her chances of conceiving again with IUI is much higher than average.
 Therefore, women who have had pregnancies with previous IUI attempts are generally good candidates for repeat IUI treatment.

-Because the chance of pregnancy with IUI for women over the age of 40 is low, and because fertility is declining rapidly at this age, it may be advisable by their physician to move to IVF earlier in the treatment timeline.
+Because the chance of pregnancy with IUI for women over the age of 40 is low, and because fertility is declining rapidly at this age, a physician may advise patients to move to IVF treatment earlier in the treatment timeline.